Every year, super funds twist their annual performance relative to other funds and to index investing in general.

 In 2008 the Real Estate Investment Trust (REIT) sector fell by a whopping 75% globally because these funds had created income which couldn’t be sustained under high debts and falling prices.

 During the Financial Crisis some super funds stopped members from transferring money out because they were unable to sell illiquid unlisted assets.
-One fund, MTAA super, lost $1.6 billion due to poor hedging of unlisted assets.
+One fund, MTAA super, lost $1.6 billion in 2011 due to poor hedging of unlisted assets.
 MTAA super lost its spot as one of the best performing funds in 2008 to become the second worst according to Super Ratings.

 Creative definitions of defensive assets